PASSPORTS AND VISAS

 - a few clothing items to hold you over a couple of days if your luggage gets lost

-- valuables such as your camera
+- valuables such as your camera and phone

 - passport carrier/money holder